http://www.mathedpage.org/space/index.html

 Manipulatives

 Geometry Labs by Henri Picciotto.
 Labs 5.1, 5.5-5.8, 6.5, 7.3, 7.4.
-Some of those involve pattern blocks.
+Some of those involve pattern blocks, some involve mirrors, and some involve my Geometry Labs template.

-The Zome system and Zome Geometry by George Hart and Henri Picciotto (where to get it).
+Zometool and Zome Geometry by George Hart and Henri Picciotto (where to get it).
 Lessons 2.1, 2.2, 3.3, 4.1, 6.1, 6.2, 7.1, 7.3, 9.1, 9.2, 10.1, 11.1, 11.2, 21.1, 21.2, 21.4, 24.1.
-I would do more with this too if I had time!
 (See also George Hart's site).

 Electronic tools

-Cabri software (two- and three-D) is a crucial tool.
-(In two dimensions, Geometer's Sketchpad would also work, of course.)
-Once I started using Cabri II+, the transformational geometry part of the course became vastly more accessible.
-See the attached Cabri files for some examples of teacher demos I use when presenting this material to teachers, but of course the main benefit of using this kind of software is when students build their own figures.
-I have only scratched the surface with Cabri 3D, which has tremendous potential for the latter part of the course.
+Once I started using Cabri, the transformational geometry part of the course became vastly more accessible.
+See these Geogebra or Cabri files for some examples of teacher demos I used when presenting this material to teachers, but of course the main benefit of using this kind of software is when students build their own figures.
+I have only scratched the surface with 3D geometry software, which has tremendous potential for the latter part of the course.

-The TI-89 calculator is wonderful for the work with complex numbers and matrices.
+The TI-89 calculator was wonderful for the work with complex numbers and matrices.
 One can create functions that output matrices, so for example after defining those functions, one can enter tr(2,3)*ro(45)*tr(-2,-3) to create a matrix that will translate by the vector (-2,-3), then rotate 45 degrees around the origin, and finally translate by the vector (2,3).
 See the worksheets on Computing Transformations and the TI-89 files.

-vZome: software which I have yet to use with students, but which provides a way to create Zome constructions and more on the computer.
+vZome provides a way to create Zome constructions (and more) on the computer.

-How proof figures in the course:
+How proof figures in the course

 Zome Geometry includes proofs of why there are only five platonic solids, as well as Descartes' and Euler's theorems about polyhedra.